-Church-members are to help one another.
-Christ has given directions for their guidance, declaring that they are to show an unselfish interest in one another.
-When one commits a sin, they are not to not now seen in a true light which talk of it among themselves.
-They are to go to the one who has offended, and talk with him in the giveness needs no interpretation. spirit of Christ.
-"Tell him his There is never a time or a place fault between thee and him alone; where it is right for you or me to if he shall hear thee, thou hast say, "I will not forgive my brother; gained thy brother."
-"If thou I will not walk in fellowship with bring thy gift to the altar, and there him."
+There are many things that are one commits a sin, they are not to not now seen in a true light which in the day of the Lord will be made plain.
+But the question of forfault between thee and him alone; where it is right for you or me to bring thy gift to the altar, and there him."
 He who does this places rememberest that thy brother hath himself in opposition to the teachaught against thee; leave there thy ings of Christ.
-If your brother gift before the altar, and go thy does an injustice ignorantly, and to them as they desire. way; first be reconciled to thy will lead him to Christ.
-Ellen G. White.
+If your brother gift before the altar, and go thy does an injustice ignorantly, and to them as they desire. then holds out the hand of fellowbrother, and then come and offer ship, saying, "If I have erred, and have done you an injury; forgive Do church-members obey this me," and you draw away from him,